1 October, 2019

 h4.
 Messages ||Name||Type||Text|| |Invalid credentials|Error|”Incorrect username or password”|

-And this is how the table looks like in the User Story:
+And this is how the table looks like in this user story example:

 The information that you should include in the table: